Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 where $\bar{\uprho}_0$ is a positive constant (we set $\den=1$ for simplicity), which is in the case of an isentropic \textit{liquid}\footnote{In general, the equation of state is $p=p(\uprho, S)$ where $S$ denotes the entropy of the fluid and satisfies $(\p_t+u\cdot\nabla)S=0$.
 It is required to have $\p p/\p\uprho>0$.
 When $S$ is a constant, we say the fluid is isentropic.
 Also, the assumptions $p'(\uprho)>0$ and $\uprho\geq\bar{\uprho}_0$ ensure the hyperbolicity of \eqref{wweq}.}.
 The equation of states is required to close the system of compressible Euler equations.
 We mention here that in the case of a \textit{gas} $\den=0$, and we shall not discuss this in the paper.

 The initial and boundary conditions of the system \eqref{wweq} are

-where $T (\p\DD)$ stands for the tangent bundle of $\p\DD$.
+where $D_t:=\p_t +u\cdot \nab$ is the material derivative, and $T (\p\DD)$ stands for the tangent bundle of $\p\DD$.
 The first condition in \eqref{BC} is the kinematic boundary condition, which indicates that the free surface boundary moves with the normal component of the velocity (see \eqref{kinematic BC} for an explicit illustration).
 The second condition is the slip condition imposed on the flat bottom $\Sigma_b$.
 The last condition in \eqref{BC} shows that the pressure is balanced by surface tension on the moving surface $\Sigma_t$.
 Here, $\sigma>0$ is called the surface tension constant, and $\h$ denotes the mean curvature of the free boundary of the fluid domain.
 Note that $\h,~T(\p \DD)$ and $p$ are functions of the unknowns $u,~\uprho$ and $\DD$.
-So these quantities are not known a priori and hence have to be determined alongside a solution to the problem.
-Let $D_t:=\p_t +u\cdot \nab$ be the material derivative.
+These quantities are not known a priori and must therefore be determined alongside a solution to the problem.
 The equations modeling the motion of compressible gravity-capillary water waves read

 equipped with the boundary conditions